marijnmur/googlecloudshelltutorials/requests_and_limits.md

 killed.
 Again these limits can be set for Memory and CPU.

 Combining requests with limits provides easy to control boundaries and safe guards for containers.
-On the one hand guarantying they will get the resources that they need.
+On the one hand guaranteeing they will get the resources that they need.
 On the other hand limiting the maximum resources they can use.
 If all 4 are combined and configured appropriately they provide the basic building blocks of controlling how to run an optimized Kubernetes cluster.